MichelDequick/custom-contribution-graph-generator/README.md

 2. Clone your fork
 2. Install the requirements `pip install -r custom-contribution-graph/requirements.txt`
 3. Run the program `python custom-contribution-graph-generator`
-4. Draw your design in the provided UI
+4. Draw your design in the provided UI and press ENTER
 5. Push your clone back to github, done!

 ## Example